Affine Springer Fibers and Generalized Haiman Ideals: Introduction

-In Section \ref{sec: recursion}, we use a recursive process of Hogancamp and Elias \cite{torus links} to compute $\HHH^{a=0}(L_{\gamma})$ for the link that corresponds to $\gamma$ for $n=3$ and identify it with homology of $\Sp_{\gamma}$.
-We are able to show that a weaker version of Conjecture \ref{conj: ORS} that doesn't have the perverse filtration holds in this case.
+In Section \ref{sec: recursion}, we use a recursive process of Hogancamp and Elias \cite{torus links} to compute $\HHH^{a=0}(L_{\gamma})$ for $n=3$.
+We are then able to relate $\HHH^{a=0}(L_{\gamma})$ to the ideal $\cJ$, and thus the homology of $\Sp_{\gamma}$, to show that a weaker version of Conjecture \ref{conj: ORS} (without the perverse filtration) holds in this case.
+In order to show this, we use the y-ified Khovanov-Rozansky homology $\HY$ as defined by Gorsky and Hogancamp in \cite{GH}.

 \begin{thm} For $n=3$ and $\gamma$ as in $\ref{gamma def}$,

 and \end{thm}